pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

 end
 ```

-The last step is to add the <code>:picture</code> to the jbuilder view, so that when we <code>GET</code> an item, it will return its picture:
+The last step is to add the <code>:picture</code> to the Jbuilder view, so that when we <code>GET</code> an item, it will return its picture:
 ```ruby
 json.extract! @item, :id, :name, :description, :picture, :created_at, :updated_at
 ```